List of American Pie characters: Jeanine Stifler

-Although the role of Jeanine is very limited, the character becomes important mostly at the end of the movies.
-While her first name is revealed in the second film, she is more frequently referred to as Stifler's Mom by the majority of the characters in the films.
+Although the role of Jeanine is limited, the character becomes important mostly at the end of the movies.
+Her first name is revealed in the second film but more often she's referred to as Stifler's Mom by the characters.

 Jeanine Stifler is the divorced mother of Steve and Matt Stifler.
 When Jim and his friends are at Stifler's house they see a picture of her.
 They are impressed and all want to have sex with her.
 Jeanine turns up at the end of the movie.
 She meets Paul Finch while he is exploring the house and enters the billiard room where she is sitting.
 Jeanine tries to seduce Paul (although the opposite is also true) and they have sex on the billiard table.
 They are caught by Steven.

 In American Pie 2 there are many references to this incident.
 Jeanine is expected to be at the beach house where Jim, Paul, Steven and the others stay during their vacation.
 Paul, still in love with Jeanine, learned to control his sexual drifts via meditation and hopes to have sex with her once again.
 Stifler is certain this will not happen again.
 Just before the boys head home, a car turns up driven by Jeanine.
 She asks Paul if she can drive him home, to which he agrees.
 Stifler, who is still in the house, is told a lost tourist was asking the way and Paul decided to travel home on his own.
 However, Stifler is suspicious about the guys claims, demanding them to tell him who is that tourist in the car.
 In the next scene, Jeanine and Paul have sex in the car.

 In American Wedding, Paul tells Steven he had sex twice with Jeanine, further fueling his anger.
 Once again, Jeanine turns up at the end of the movie.
 She tells Paul not to be interested in her anymore, to which he agrees.
 However, it is now revealed they had sex more than twice.
 They get excited and leave.
 In next scene, they have sex while taking a bath.

 In American Reunion, Jeanine appears in a bigger role.
 She has grown tired of being looked upon as a sexual object and breaks up with a loser boyfriend.
 She later meets Jim's father Noah Levenstein, who is now a widower.
 Jeanine is smitten with Noah and they talk about their son's embarrassing moments in puberty while sharing a laugh.
 The two start a relationship by going to a movie, where she is touched at him for being a gentleman by treating her more like a woman.